DinoZoidDev/strife-website/README.md

 This code was written last year but was never pushed, everything is up to date now.

-Now the source code is available to you!
+Now the project is available to you!
 Hope you enjoy!

 ## Available Scripts